John Henry McKnight was born on Feb. 5, 1866 in Fayette County, PA, the son of Henry and Barbara (Minerd) McKnight.

 She died in Bridgeport, near Clarksburg, on Jan.
 18, 1967, at the age of 73.
 She was laid to eternal rest in Bridgeport Cemetery.
 At the time of her death, Clara was survived by nine grandchildren and two great-grandchildren.

-Belle died in 1976, at the age of 76, and is buried beside her parents in Sandy Hill Cemetery.
+Belle died in Uniontown Hospital on May 21, 1976, at the age of 76.
+Burial was beside her parents in Sandy Hill Cemetery.
+An obituary was published in the Uniontown Morning Herald.

 ~ Daughter Katherine (McKnight) Paine Rogers ~